 It was published as Dragonflies, Jigsaws, and Seashells by Scholastic Asia in September 2018 and was a finalist at the Singapore Book Awards 2019 for the Best Middle-Grade/Young Adult Title.
-It will be available in the Indian market soon.
+In 2020, it was published by Scholastic India.

 In 2018, she was shortlisted for the Scholastic Asian Book Award once more, this time for a middle-grade novel titled Red Eyes.
 This unpublished story was judged the first runner-up for the award.
 It will be published by Scholastic Asia in 2020.